exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     ```java
     @Override
     protected RemoteMetadataReader createRemoteMetadataReader() {
-        return new BaseRemoteMetadataReader(this.connection, this.properties);
+        return new BaseRemoteMetadataReader(this.connectionFactory.getConnection(), this.properties);
     }

     @Override
     protected QueryRewriter createQueryRewriter() {
-        return new BaseQueryRewriter(this, this.remoteMetadataReader, this.connection);
+        return new BaseQueryRewriter(this, this.remoteMetadataReader, this.connectionFactory);
     }
     ```